From interdisciplinary workshops to exclusive mixers to topical forums, CCA's Architecture division offers unique curricular initiatives!

-CCA’s Architecture division is launching a series of one-week workshops for college students, professionals, and members of the broader architectural community.
+CCA’s Architecture division launched a series of one-week workshops for college students, professionals, and members of the broader architectural community in summer 2015.

-Led by CCA faculty, participants are exposed to innovative methods and techniques of drawing, model making, computational design, and digital fabrication.
-Learn more »
+Led by CCA faculty, participants were exposed to innovative methods and techniques of drawing, model making, computational design, and digital fabrication.

-The Market Street Prototyping Festival, a three-day festival, is part of the city’s ongoing efforts to activate the sidewalks of Market Street (its busiest street) by supporting the vision of creative people.
+The Market Street Prototyping Festival, a three-day festival that took place spring 2015, is part of the city’s ongoing efforts to activate the sidewalks of Market Street (its busiest street) by supporting the vision of creative people.

-The festival will encourage a hands-on approach to inspire a shared vision for the street and test a wide range of ideas for more permanent installation.
-CCA is a community partner in this effort, so stay tuned for more updates and information on how to get involved!
+The festival encouraged a hands-on approach to inspire a shared vision for the street and test a wide range of ideas for more permanent installation.

-The exhibition, the product of a unique collaboration between CCA and Autodesk's Pier 9 Workshop, includes six student proposals for a floating expansion of the Pier 9 Workshop on San Francisco's Embarcadero.
-Gallery hours are Wednesdays and Fridays from 10:00 am to 5:00 pm, with a guided tour on Wednesdays at 12:30 pm.
+The exhibition, the product of a unique collaboration between CCA and Autodesk's Pier 9 Workshop, included six student proposals for a floating expansion of the Pier 9 Workshop on San Francisco's Embarcadero.

-Urbanism from Within, an exhibition at the SPUR Urban Center Gallery featuring the work of CCA students, presents a range of design strategies for better integrating secondary dwelling units into the city’s Victorian neighborhoods.
+Urbanism from Within, a spring 2015 exhibition at the SPUR Urban Center Gallery featuring the work of CCA students, presented a range of design strategies for better integrating secondary dwelling units into the city’s Victorian neighborhoods.

 - How does the design of the built environment contribute to inequalities of habitation, movement, access, and representation?